hiocas/EavesDrop/README.md

 - GoneWildAudio Content Focused UI
 - Tag Querying
 - User Library
-## Contributing

-Be it patching, new code, a feature request, ui designs and anything else (does not have to be coding related!), contributions are always welcome!

-Additionally, you can always vote on existing new feature requests or general app ideas that you'd like to see implemented!

-See [Contributions.md](Contributions.md) for how to vote, what you can help with and how to get started.

 ## Submitting Issues

 You can submit a new issue here: {issue flag}.